Sati (practice): Hindu Smritis

 However, those who supported the ritual did put restrictions on sati.
 It was considered wrong for women who had young children to care for and those who were pregnant or menstruating.
 A woman who had doubts or did not wish to commit sati at the last moment could be removed from the pyre by a man, usually a brother of the deceased or someone from her husband's side of the family.

 David Brick, summarizing the historical evolution of scholarly debate on sati in Medieval India, states:

 To summarize, one can loosely arrange Dharmasastic writings on sahagamana into three historical periods.
 In the first of these, which roughly corresponds to the second half of the 1st millennium CE, smrti texts that prescribe sahagamana begin to appear.
 However, during approximately this same period, other Brahmanical authors also compose a number of smrtis that proscribe this practice specifically in the case of Brahmin widows.
 Moreover, Medhatithi – our earliest commentator to address the issue – strongly opposes the practice for all women.
 Taken together, this textual evidence suggests that sahagamana was still quite controversial at this time.
 In the following period, opposition to this custom starts to weaken, as none of the later commentators fully endorses Medhatithi's position on sahagamana.
 Indeed, after Vijnanesvara in the early twelfth century, the strongest position taken against sahagamana appears to be that it is an inferior option to brahmacarya (ascetic celibacy), since its result is only heaven rather than moksa (liberation).
 Finally, in the third period, several commentators refute even this attenuated objection to sahagamana, for they cite a previously unquoted smrti passage that specifically lists liberation as a result of the rite's performance.
 They thereby claim that sahagamana is at least as beneficial an option for widows as brahmacarya and perhaps even more so, given the special praise it sometimes receives.
 These authors, however, consistently stop short of making it an obligatory act.
 Hence, the commentarial literature of the dharma tradition attests to a gradual shift from strict prohibition to complete endorsement in its attitude toward sahagamana.

 Sanskrit literatures

 The earliest scholarly discussion of sati is found in Sanskrit literature dated to 10th- to 12th-century.
 The earliest known commentary on sati by Medhatithi of Kashmir argues that it is a form of suicide, which is prohibited by the Vedic tradition.
-Vijnanesvara, of the 12th-century Chalukya court, and the 13th-century Madhvacharya, argue that sati should not to be considered suicide, which was otherwise variously banned or discouraged in the scriptures.
+Vijnanesvara, of the 12th-century Chalukya court, and the 13th-century Madhavacharya, argue that sati should not to be considered suicide, which was otherwise variously banned or discouraged in the scriptures.
 They offer a combination of reasons, both in for and against sati.